 Based on the above information I would summarise my approach to your brief as follows:-

-The appearance of the garden needs refreshing rather than a complete overhaul, more evolution than revolution.
+The appearance of the garden needs refreshing rather than a complete overhaul, more of an evolution than a revolution.
 A lot of the current planting is perfectly suitable although you, just like every other garden owner, continue to experiment with what will grow best in your particular patch.
 There is no substitute for trial and error and although I will be recommending some new planting I cannot save you from having to garden your garden.
 I will however, offer suggestions for very low maintenance planting ideas.
 I will also offer design suggestions that will enhance currently unexploited opportunities as well as some ideas that answer your specific needs; overlooking neighbours for instance.

 Please do let me know whether or not you agree that I have correctly understood what it is that you would like to achieve from this exercise.
 If I have correctly interpreted your brief I will go ahead with writing up my recommendations.
-If I have failed to interpret your brief please correct me so that I can make progress along the correct lines.
+If I have failed to correctly interpret your brief please correct me so that I can make progress along the correct lines.

 The Garden at Park Lane Cottage, My Appraisal and Suggestions

-I have broken this appraisal into four distinct sections, each section deals with a specific issue but all are directed by the two guiding principles of creating overall visual cohesion based on a cottage garden style.
+I have broken this appraisal into four distinct sections, each section deals with a specific issue but all are directed by the two guiding principles of creating overall visual cohesion that is based on a cottage garden style.